meilisearch/documentation/reference/api/search.md

 - A POST route: this is the preferred route when using API authentication, as it allows [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) caching and better performances
 - A GET route: the usage of this route is discouraged, unless you have good reason to do otherwise (specific caching abilities for example)

 Other than the differences mentioned above, the two routes are strictly equivalent.
-You may find exhaustive descriptions of the parameters accepted by the two routes [at the end of this article](#search-parameters)
+You may find exhaustive descriptions of the parameters accepted by the two routes [at the end of this article](#search-parameters).

 ## Search in an index with POST route